saramasarone/saramasarone.github.io/README.md

 ## Work experience

-**Part-time ML Engineer at [Inflammatix](https://inflammatix.com/ml/) (California, USA):** I currently work as part-time Machine Learning Engineer on Representation Learning.
-My work focuses on the use of generative models such as Variational AutoEncoders to capture meaningful structure in the data.
+**Part-time ML Engineer at [Inflammatix](https://inflammatix.com/ml/) (California, USA):** I worked as part-time Machine Learning Engineer on Representation Learning.
+My work focused on the use of generative models such as Variational AutoEncoders to capture meaningful structure in the data.

 **Intern at Inflammatix (USA):** Interned during summer 2021 at Inflammatix as ML Engineer.
 My work focused on data harmonisation and the development of a framework for the company.